Background on The Ketogenic Diet

 Such disappointment or mild depression can be worsened by the nutrient and electrolyte deficiencies mentioned before, along with the fact that some women’s brains just need a critical amount of glucose to maintain their mood which the keto diet can’t supply.

 Now don’t give up on keto if you feel some of these emotions in the early stages since that is common and often referred to as the “keto flu.”
 Give keto at least 3-4 weeks before making a final decision on whether keto is not right for you.
-However, if the initial symptoms are truly unbearable despite adequate hydration and electrolyte replacement, then I don’t recommend you continue.
+However, if the initial symptoms are truly unbearable despite adequate hydration and electrolyte replacement, then I don't recommend you continue.
 The other thing to be aware of is that the keto diet, prolonged fasting, or any excessively restrictive diet may impair thyroid function.
 An underactive thyroid from keto or severely restrictive dieting can produce fatigue and other related symptoms.
 Check out my post on thyroid disease here for more information.

 - Be sure to stay hydrated and avoid electrolyte and nutrient depletion as discussed.